We are so thankful for the time and effort OPEN members have put into contributing to our work.

 - Our findings indicate a strong need for a strategic approach to women’s health that integrates mental and physical health, together with the need to pay greater attention to many ‘women’s’ health issues

-- A notable theme to emerge was the combination of different pressures: there was a strong sense that women are under stress in many spheres of their lives at the same time, as well as under pressure to perform well in each of them, or to live up to a certain ‘image’
+- A notable theme to emerge was the combination of different pressures: there was a strong sense that women are under stress in many spheres of their lives at the same time, as well as under pressure to perform well in each of them or to live up to a certain ‘image’

-- We also brought together findings around: experiences of seeking support, accessing information and being listened to about mental health; ensuring the health and care system understands and is responsive to prevention of women’s mental health problems; and maximising women’s health in the workplace
+- We also brought together findings around: experiences of seeking support, accessing information and being listened to about mental health; ensuring the health and care system understands and is responsive to the prevention of women’s mental health problems; and maximising women’s health in the workplace

 You told us what you thought about Mental Health Awareness Week

-As part of our continued efforts to improve Mental Health Awareness Week (MHAW) we asked you to complete a survey to tell us your thoughts on it, how you interact with it, how aware of it you are, and what your experience of it was this year (2021).
+As part of our continued efforts to improve Mental Health Awareness Week (MHAW), we asked you to complete a survey to tell us your thoughts on it, how you interact with it, how aware of it you are, and what your experience of it was this year (2021).